JonWofr/ClubberApp/README.md

 **gereral:**

 This project (Android and iOS) is **still being developed**.
 Thus, there might be some bugs and some functionality might not work.
+Since this project is developed as a part of a course, we are **not allowed** to use any **external libraries**.
 The project is inspired by a website I programmed with a fellow student.
 Despite the fact that the website already exists, we decided on not developing a hybrid app but a native app.
 Website: **https://clubber-stuttgart.de/**